topepo/2024_NIH_NIA_IRP/README.md

-ModSimWG Special Seminar: A short introduction to tidymodels
+A short introduction to tidymodels

 Abstract: